iwanders/betula/README.md

 - `EnigoInstanceNode`: Provides an `Enigo` instance to the blackboard.
 - `EnigoCursorNode`: Provides the position of the cursor to the blackboard.
 - `EnigoNode`: Sends `Enigo::Token` to the `Enigo` instance to simulate events.
+- `CursorScannerNode`: Moves the cursor in a spiral pattern around the specified coordinates, more of an example node.

 The `EnigoNode` can load presets from files.
 - All `toml` files in the `PROJECT/enigo_node/` directory are parsed.